CTHRU/Hitrava/README.md

 ### Version 2.0 Build 1908.2201
 #### New features and changes
-- Support for swimming activities<br>In this version duration and distances are supported.
+- Support for swimming activities

+  In this version duration and distances are supported.
 SWOLF data is available from the HiTrack files but is not exported (yet) since we don't have the information how to pass it in the TCX format or if Strava supports it natively.
 - Direct conversion from tarball